jimhall/TestBlog4/_posts/2020-09-01-virtualbox-remote-desktop-crazy-combo-with-cut-and-paste.md

 - The gaming laptop runs Windows 10 and I did not want to invest time on getting Linux or Solaris to work on it.

-So with that, I got the environment working, and overtime I found it getting frustrating that when I needed console access I had to trundle over to the gaming laptop.
-Not being a regular Win 10 user compounded things.
+So with that, I got the gaming laptop working, and overtime I found it frustrating that when I needed console access to the guest I had to trundle over to the gaming laptop.
+Not being a regular Win 10 user compounded things (I find the Windows interface challenging).
 So I started investigating remote desktop clients for the Mac.
-Initially I went to [VirtualBox](https://www.virtualbox.org/manual/UserManual.html#rdp-viewers) site but it does not list a client that can specifically work on a Mac.
+Initially I went to the [VirtualBox](https://www.virtualbox.org/manual/UserManual.html#rdp-viewers) site but it does not list a client that can specifically work on a Mac.
 Doing some googling I stumbled upon the [Microsoft Remote Desktop Client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac).
 Microsoft does not specifically talk about how to use it with VirtualBox but seems to position it as a generic RDP client.
 So I tried it and everything worked.
+Here is how I got it to work:

+### Step 1: